icidasset/elm-proofread/README.md

 __Elm Proofread.__
 _This command-line tool runs your Elm documentation tests._

-Built for `Elm v0.19`.
+Built for `Elm v0.19`,
+still somewhat experimental.

-This command assumes the Elm REPL can be run and can locate an `elm.json` file.
+<small>This command assumes the Elm REPL
+can be run and can locate an `elm.json` file.</small>

 ```shell